-Millions of Americans have lactose intolerance so it's quite common.
-About 75% of all people around the globe have some degree of lactase deficiency.
-African-Americans, Asians, Hispanics, and Native Americans have lactase deficits more than other races.
+Millions of Americans have lactose intolerance, so it's quite common.
+About 75% of all people around the globe have too little lactase to some degree.
+If you're African-American, Asian, Hispanic, or Native American, you're more likely to have it.

-If you or a loved one has lactose intolerance, keep these things in mind:
+If you have lactose intolerance, keep these things in mind:

-Incorporating small amounts of milk or dairy products with meals may help because it's easier to digest lactose eaten with other foods.
+- You may do better having a little milk or dairy products with meals, because it's easier to digest lactose eaten with other foods.

-Certain dairy products are easier for people with lactose intolerance to digest, such as cheese, yogurt, and cottage cheese.
+- Some dairy products may be easier for you to digest, such as cheese, yogurt, and cottage cheese.

-Using lactose-free milk, cheese, and other dairy products in recipes will likely make the meal more pleasant.
+- Using lactose-free milk, cheese, and other nondairy products in recipes will likely make the meal more pleasant.